Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 This section shows how the CM must set up the host for mass manufacturing Sidewalk devices.
 See Required toolkit and Pre-requisites.

-The steps in this section need to be performed only by the contract manufacturer (CM).
-You don’t have to take any action.
-This section describes the tools that the CM must set up on the host machines for mass manufacturing your Sidewalk devices using the Sidewalk device CLI and the Sidewalk signing tool.
+Important The steps in this section need to be performed by the CM who will manufacture your Sidewalk devices for mass production, using the Sidewalk device CLI and the Sidewalk signing tool.

 Topics